Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

 - When tweeting in different languages, use different strategies
 - Retweet your own tweets

-- day
+- Tweet on a certain time
-- Don't forget to tweet during holidays
+- Don't forget to tweet during holidays!

 # What have we learnt?